Dear reader of ADxS.org, please excuse the disruption.

 The PVN of the hypothalamus of depressed patients has 4 times as many CRH neurons and 3 times as many vasopressin neurons as that of unaffected patients.30

 The HPA axis reacts more slowly to acute stressors and does not switch off properly.
-Those affected show a faulty shutdown of the HPA axis in the hypothalamus and pituitary gland.31
+People with ADHD show a faulty shutdown of the HPA axis in the hypothalamus and pituitary gland.31

 The HPA axis is shut down by cortisol when enough cortisol is released to occupy the more cortisol-sensitive mineralocorticoid receptors to the point that the 1/10 as sensitive glucocorticoid receptors that trigger HPA axis shutdown are addressed